Thursday, June 28, 2018

 Suitably creepy, with plenty of "Oh, WOW!" moments.
 The author has a knack for chapter cliff-hangers that make you want to start reading the next chapter immediately.
 I loved the way Sorensen developed and moved his characters through the story.
 One character, Ellen, a sort of psychic/paranormal investigator was absolutely wonderful as was Peter's childhood friend, Riggs, owner/manager of the local watering hole.

 A comfortable if not comforting read.
-Little touches, universals, make reading this book a pleasure, but at the same time the author is creating a sense of unease.
+Little touches, universals, make reading this book a pleasure, but at the same time, the author is creating a sense of unease.

 Although I was a bit thrown by the ending, I'm hoping for some clarification in book 2 of The Messy Man series.

-Chris Sorensen is a relatively new author, although he's been telling other's stories as an audio book reader for years now.
+Chris Sorensen is a relatively new author, although he's been telling other's stories as an audiobook reader for years now.
 His own work is well worth reading.
 I finished reading this book the same week I saw Winchester in the theater.
 Of the two ghost stories.
 I much preferred The Nightmare Room (The Messy Man Series - Book 1)

-The Nightmare Room (The Messy Man Series Book 1) is published by Harmful Monkey Press and is available in both papaerback and Kindle formats.
+The Nightmare Room (The Messy Man Series Book 1) is published by Harmful Monkey Press and is available in both paperback and Kindle formats.
 If you subscribe to Kindle Unlimited you can read it at no additional charge.
 Also, if you are an Amazon Prime member you can read it for FREE using the Kindle Owners Lending Library.

 From the author's bio - Chris Sorensen spends many days and nights locked away inside his own nightmare room, having narrated over 200 audiobooks (including the award-winning Missing series by Margaret Peterson Haddix ).
 He is the recipient of three AudioFile Earphone Awards, and AudioFile singled out his performance of Sent as one of the ‘Best Audiobooks of 2010.’
 The Butte Theater and Thin Air Theatre Company of Cripple Creek, Colorado have produced dozens of his plays including Dr. Jekyll’s Medicine Show, Werewolves of Poverty Gulch, and The Vampire of Cripple Creek.
-He is the author of the middle grade book The Mad Scientists of New Jersey and has written numerous screenplays including Suckerville, Bee Tornado and The Roswell Project.
+He is the author of the middle-grade book The Mad Scientists of New Jersey and has written numerous screenplays including Suckerville, Bee Tornado and The Roswell Project.

 Tuesday, June 12, 2018